-Another development in the world of parts is the ability for fleets to purchase them online — at times, trading quality for cost, convenience, and quick delivery.
+Another development in the world of truck parts is the ability for fleets to purchase parts online — at times, trading quality for cost, convenience, and quick delivery.
 But this tradeoff can be problematic.

 When fleets buy parts through online stores like Amazon, they can face the same quality issues, just as they would with any other aftermarket parts.

 How are OEMs adjusting as online tempts more buyers than before?

 Shakespeare said Volvo Trucks is investing in its online platform to provide the e-commerce options consumers have come to expect.

 “The online component is adding a new wrinkle to the entire supply chain,” Shakespeare said.
 “Roughly 8% of our volume goes through our e-commerce platform.
 We expect it to be near 26% in the next few years.
 You see a shift in how customers want to transact with their providers.
 If we don’t provide those online tools, we risk losing that business to providers who offer the online tools/platform but don’t have the technical expertise that Volvo Trucks would have.”

 As OEMs offer online buying solutions, fleets can benefit from the ease of purchase while also purchasing the right parts — and high-quality ones, at that.